 Protecting yourself from wildfire smoke

-Wildfire smoke contains a combination of gases and fine particles from burning vegetation, buildings, water vapour and other organic and man-made materials.
+Wildfire smoke contains a combination of gases and fine particles from burning vegetation, buildings, water vapor and other organic and man-made materials.
 The air quality is affected by these particles, the higher the air quality level the more it becomes a health hazard.

 The most vulnerable people at risk from wildfire smoke are: